Terry’s is best known for its Chocolate Orange product. Terry’s is the ninth largest chocolate confectionery brand in Britain.

 The Terry’s All Gold chocolate assortment had been established as the leading product by the late 1970s.
 A Chocolate Lemon was briefly introduced in 1979.

-Colgate sold Terry’s to United Biscuits for £24.5 million (around £75.5 million in 2014) in 1982 as part of a drive to rationalise its business.
-United Biscuits planned to use its large distribution network, both in Britain and abroad, to improve Terry’s sales.
+Colgate sold Terry’s to United Biscuits for £24.5 million (around £75.5 million in 2014) as part of a drive to rationalise its business in 1982.
+United Biscuits planned to use its large distribution network in Britain, North America and Europe, to increase Terry’s sales.

 The family connection to the company ended when Peter Terry retired as chairman in 1986.